Know First.

 Published weekly.
 Unsubscribe any time.
 No spam, ever.

 Your personal score uses the same ABS-weighted methodology as the national AHI.
-National averages used as benchmarks: fuel $72/wk, groceries $218/wk, energy $68/wk, housing $640/wk (national median), telco $28/wk.
+National averages used as benchmarks are sourced from the AHI live category index.
 All data stays in your browser.